jd2409-dev/studio/README.md

     *   Start in **production mode** (secure by default - requires rules).
 Select a server location.
     *   Click "Enable".

-8.  **Set up Firebase Storage:**
+8.  **Set up Firebase Storage (OPTIONAL - App currently uses local Data URIs for most file handling):**
+    *   If you wish to use Firebase Storage for actual file persistence (e.g., for user avatars or larger textbook uploads beyond Data URI limits):
         *   In the Firebase Console, go to Storage.
         *   Click "Get started".
         *   Follow the prompts to set up Storage, using the **production** default security rules (secure by default - requires rules).
+    *   Note: The application is currently configured to handle files locally (e.g., avatars as Data URIs).
+If you enable Firebase Storage and want to integrate it fully, code changes in `src/app/(app)/profile/page.tsx` and `src/app/(app)/upload-textbook/page.tsx` would be needed to use `uploadBytesResumable` and `getDownloadURL` with Firebase Storage instead of local Data URI handling.

 9.  **Deploy Security Rules (CRITICAL for Fixing Permission Errors):**
     *   You need the Firebase CLI installed (`npm install -g firebase-tools`).